Randomized resolvent analysis: Randomized resolvent analysis of turbulent post-stall flow

 We consider the spanwise-periodic turbulent flow over a NACA 0012 airfoil at an angle of attack of $9^\circ$, a chord-based Reynolds number of $Re_{L_c} \equiv v_\infty L_c/\nu_\infty = 23,000$ and a free stream Mach number of $M_\infty \equiv v_\infty/a_\infty = 0.3$.
 Here, $v_\infty$ is the free-stream velocity, $L_c$ is the chord length, $a_\infty$ is the free-stream sonic speed, and $\nu_\infty$ is the kinematic viscosity.
 The time- and spanwise-averaged turbulent flow is considered as the base flow for the full and randomized resolvent analyses.
 For this 2D base flow, we adopt the bi-global setting that decomposes $\pmb{q}'$ into spanwise Fourier modes with the wavenumber $k_z$.

 To obtain the base flow, large-eddy simulation (LES) is performed using a finite-volume compressible flow solver {\it{CharLES}} \citep{Khalighi:AIAA11,Bres:AIAAJ2017}, which is second-order accurate in space and third-order accurate in time.
+Vremen's sub-grid scale model \citep{Vreman:PF04} is utilized in the LES.
+The LES is performed on a C-shaped mesh with the domain extent of $x/L_c \in [-19, 26]$, $y/L_c \in [-20, 20]$ and $z/L_c \in [-0.1, 0.1]$ in the streamwise, transverse and spanwise direction, respectively, with the airfoil leading edge at $x/L_c = y/L_c = 0$.
+Dirichlet boundary condition is specified at the far-field boundary as $(\rho, v_x, v_y, v_z, T) = (\rho_\infty, v_\infty, 0, 0, T_\infty)$, where $\rho$ is the density, $v_x$, $v_y$ and $v_z$ are respectively the streamwise, transverse and spanwise velocity, and $T$ is the temperature.
+Over the airfoil, the no-slip adiabatic boundary condition is prescribed.
+Along the outlet boundary, a sponge layer \citep{Freund:AIAAJ97} is applied with a running-averaged state being the target state.
 The simulation has been validated with respect to the time-averaged pressure, lift and drag over the airfoil.
 The turbulent separated flow over the airfoil is visualized in figure \ref{fig:baseflow}.
 The visualization of the instantaneous flow shows the laminar separation from the leading edge.
 We have found that the shear layer physics dominates the pseudospectral behavior of the linearized Navier--Stokes operator, as shear is the main source of nonnormality in the operator.
-Further details regarding the computational setup, flow physics, and resolvent analysis based flow control of this flow are reported in \citet{Yeh:JFMXX}.
+Further details regarding the computational setup, flow physics, and resolvent analysis based flow control of this setup are reported in \citet{Yeh:JFM19}.